knpuniversity/oo/knpu/episode4/more-with-use-statements.md

 some directory.

 In both cases the solution is the same: add the missing `use` statement: `use Model\RebelShip`.
-PhpStorm *stops* highlighting this as an error.
+Now PhpStorm *stops* highlighting this as an error.
+Much better.

 We have the same problem below for `Ship`: add `use Model\Ship`.
 Finally, there's one more spot in the PHP documentation itself.
 Because we don't have a `use` statement in this file yet for `AbstractShip`, PhpStorm assumes that this class is `Service\AbstractShip`.
-To fix that, also `use Model\AbstractShip`.
+To fix that, add `use Model\AbstractShip`.

 Now, everything looks happy!